mmcgraw74/Tektronix-4051-4052-4054-Program-Files/README.md

                           | now start sending the file from the terminal program to the 4051
 Hit 4051 BREAK key twice  | when the transfer is complete from the PC terminal program
 ```
-now you can type RUN to execute this program

-- when the file send is complete, press 4050 Break key twice to stop the transfer
 - type RUN to start the program
 ******